African black sugar ant (Lepisiota incisa) is a small exotic pest ant.

 About the pest

-The African black sugar ant has a shortened head and thorax.
-It’s a shiny dark brown colour with thick blackish bristles.
-The upper surface of its lower body midsection has a deep notch on both ends.
+The African black sugar ant has a shortened head and midsection.
+It’s a shiny black colour with thick blackish bristles.
+The upper surface of its lower midsection has a deep notch on both ends.
 Its hairless legs are mostly yellow.

 How it spreads

-The further the ant spreads, the less chance there is to eradicate it.
+The further the ant spreads, the more difficult it is to eradicate.

 Resources